Hickatee: Conservation

-D. mawii is a heavily exploited turtle; it is primarily harvested for its meat, exploitation of nesting females and their eggs is inconsequential because the nests are extremely hard to find.
+Dermatemys mawii is a heavily exploited turtle; it is primarily harvested for its meat, exploitation of nesting females and their eggs is inconsequential because the nests are extremely hard to find.
 The species has been overhunted because it is valued by local people as a food, thus the meat fetches good prices.

 The turtle is now uncommon from much of its former range in southern Mexico.
 It was assessed by the IUCN as being a critically endangered species in 2006 and is listed as endangered under the US Endangered Species Act.
 It is listed in Appendix II of the Convention on International Trade in Endangered Species (CITES) meaning international trade is regulated by the CITES permit system, and local laws are in place to control hunting.

 Conservation efforts in Belize

 The non-governmental conservation organisation the Turtle Survival Alliance (TSA) has conducted at least two hickatee workshops in Belize in the early 2010s where attendees were taught net capture techniques, measuring captured turtles and recording the information on standard collection sheets.

 A countrywide survey of the population in Belize in 1983 and 1984 found that the species was common and abundant in some areas, but declining in population in more human-populated areas.
 Research in north-central Belize from 1989 through 1991 determined that harvesting rates in human-populated areas were unsustainable.
 As such, in 1993 the government of Belize instituted a number of new laws meant to control hunting and forbid trade.
 Hunting was forbidden in a certain closed season, hunters were allowed to bag no more than three turtles, and females above a certain size have to be released.
 A series of protected zones were established in a number of the major waterways in northern Belize.
 A 1998 and 1999 survey in north-central Belize found that the species was still common in remote areas, but was also still declining in more populated areas.
 A 2010 countrywide survey indicated that the population was much the same as in the previous surveys, depressed in human-populated areas, but healthy populations continue to exist in more remote areas.
 Although there was not much difference between the situation of the population in 2010 compared to the 1980s, there was a general decrease in overall numbers and sighting localities.
 Interviews with locals indicate the 1993 laws are largely ineffective, hunting continues to be performed with in some areas with hundreds of turtles being caught in small parts of the Belize River, and the traditional Easter dish of the country continues to be served in rural restaurants.